Skip to main content

 Topical transdermal formulations, such as gels or creams, often constitute the preferred route of administration for low-dose testosterone in women.
 This method bypasses significant first-pass metabolism in the liver, which oral testosterone undergoes, mitigating potential hepatotoxicity and providing more stable serum concentrations.

-The dosage must be carefully calibrated to achieve serum levels within the physiological premenopausal range, typically around one-tenth of the dose used for men.
+The dosage must be carefully calibrated to achieve serum total and free testosterone levels within the physiological premenopausal range, typically around one-tenth of the dose used for men.
 Monitoring these levels is essential, usually 3-6 weeks after initiation, to ensure the therapeutic window is maintained and to adjust dosing as needed.

 Pharmacodynamic considerations involve the interaction of testosterone with its receptors and the subsequent cellular responses.
 Women possess androgen receptors throughout various tissues, including the brain, bone, and vascular system.
 The sensitivity of these receptors, along with the local conversion of testosterone to dihydrotestosterone (DHT) or estradiol via aromatase, dictates the ultimate biological effect.
 Individual variability in these enzymatic pathways and receptor densities contributes to differing patient responses to therapy.